scottyroges/MortgageMatrix/memory-bank/progress.md

 - ✅ PaymentCircle component for visualizing payment breakdown as a segmented ring chart with color-coded segments
 - ✅ Integration of UI with calculation logic to display actual affordable house prices and monthly payments
 - ✅ Enhanced visualization of monthly payment breakdown with color-coded segments and percentage display
-- ✅ URL parameter sharing for Affordability Estimator calculations
+- ✅ URL parameter sharing for both calculator screens
 - ✅ Share button for copying calculation URLs to clipboard
 - ✅ Compact URL parameter hashing for shorter shareable URLs
 - ✅ Automatic calculation when loading page with URL parameters